 This memorial park is on the Avenica Liberación next to a level crossing and is also home to the obelisk of Che Guevara.

 The train was full of weapons and ammunition, all of which were accompanied by 370 soldiers.
-However, Guevara and his men used a bulldozer to remove a section of train track and after some fighting succeeded in their mission to capture it and put a stop to the soldiers’ advances.
+However, Guevara and his men used a bulldozer to remove a section of train track and, after some fighting, they succeeded in their mission to capture it and put a stop to the soldiers’ advances.

 Last but not least, we finally arrived in the centre of Santa Clara.
 It is very typical of a Cuban town.
 Built around one central plaza, Parque Vidal.
 Colourful buildings, mentions of Guevara and Castro everywhere, churches, bars, lively characters and the 1950s vehicles Cuba is famous for.

 There are of course, a handful of people here who are looking to make a few CUC or CUP from tourists.
 They are the older generation, though.
 I can’t be too mad at them.
 I’ve been in places where begging is much worse than this.
 They normally walk up to you and sing you a song or spin you a wild tale.

 The Birthday, A Tall Tale Or The Truth ?

 One man we came across told us it was his birthday.
 His wife had recently passed away, and he was just out enjoying the day.
 He told us a little about his life and asked us where we came from.
 He spoke about how the only thing he wanted was a bit of cake to celebrate.